To what extent is there a 'common model' of fatherhood in a modern multicultural Britain that is changing fast?

 This was a study of fathers and fatherhood in modern Britain, focusing on 29 two-parent families across four ethnic groups in England: Pakistani, White British, Black Caribbean and Black African.

-By Hanan Hauari and Katie Hollingworth, Thomas Coram Research Unit
+The research By Hanan Hauari and Katie Hollingworth, Thomas Coram Research Unit

 Parents in Britain today show signs of being in the midst of a 'parenting transformation'.
 Gender stereotypes of parental roles are still alive and well within the family.
 However, the role of the father continues in its transformation from a traditional one-dimensional role to one that is more multi-dimensional, to meet the current demands of fathering/parenting and the expectation that a father should be involved in all aspects of childcare and child-rearing activities.